 The EITC Campaign Fund (EITC CF) was established in 2017 and focuses on supporting a year-long effort in which a window of opportunity to promote or defend a state EITC seems urgent.
 Awards are made through an invitation-only RFP process, on a rolling basis and range from $30,000-$50,000.

-To date, $380,000 has been awarded to five state networks in campaign funds.
+To date, $380,000 has been awarded to seven state networks in campaign funds.